johntrendler/learning/index.md

 ---
-title: am I really going to commit to this?
+title: Am I really going to commit to this?
 ---